The Copycat Perceptron: Smashing Barriers Through Collective Learning

-where $\mathbb{D}=\left\{ \boldsymbol{S}^{\mu}\right\} _{\mu=1}^{M}$ denotes the full training set of teacher examples.
-The second term quantifies the interaction between students and is proportional to the Hamming distance between student weight pairs.
-Eq.~\eqref{eq:HamiltonianCoupledPerceptrons} describes a system in which $y$ students try to learn the same rule given by a perceptron teacher while interacting with a ferromagnetic potential, the latter favoring configurations in which the students have a similar weight vector, i.e., when students are actively encouraged to be ``inspired'' by their peer perceptrons.
-We sketch the architecture of our coupled perceptron model in Fig.~\ref{fig:sketch}.

-Different choices for the exponent $\nu$ define different dynamics, or learning rules, and lead to different properties of convergence and different phase diagrams in the thermodynamic limit \citep{horner_dynamics_1992,Horner1992_DMFT,sompolinskylearningfromexamples}.

-In this article we will focus on the case $\nu=1$, called the \textit{perceptron rule}, originally introduced by Rosenblatt in Ref.~\citep{rosenblattPerceptron} for the version with continuous weights.
-The case $\nu=0$ is of no interest to us since the system remains frozen at all temperatures~\cite{horner_dynamics_1992}, and the case $\nu=2$ is left for further studies.
+where $\beta=T^{-1}$ and $\mathbb{D}=\left\{ \left(\boldsymbol{\xi}^{\mu},\sigma_{0}^{\mu}\right) \right\} _{\mu=1}^{M}$ denotes the training set of labeled examples.
+The second term quantifies the interaction between student pairs and it is proportional to the Hamming distance between their weights.
+Eq.~\eqref{eq:HamiltonianCoupledPerceptrons} describes a system in which $y$ students try to learn the same teacher's rule, while interacting with a ferromagnetic potential (tuned by $\gamma$): The latter favors configurations in which students have a similar $\bm w$, i.e., students are actively encouraged to be ``inspired'' by their peer perceptrons.
+Different choices of the exponent $\nu$ lead to distinct learning dynamics, each with unique convergence properties and non-zero temperature phase diagrams in the thermodynamic limit~\citep{horner_dynamics_1992,Horner1992_DMFT,sompolinskylearningfromexamples}.
+In this article, we will focus on the case $\nu\!=\!1$, the so-called ``perceptron rule", originally introduced by Rosenblatt in~\citep{rosenblattPerceptron} for continuous weights.
+The case $\nu\!=\!0$ is less interesting as the system remains frozen at all temperatures~\cite{horner_dynamics_1992}; the case $\nu\!\geq\!
+2$ will be the subject of future studies.

-In contrast to recent work in which a large deviation analysis is performed by considering the free energy as a function of the (normalized) Hamming distance between students \citep{huang_origin_2014,baldassi_unreasonable_2016,baldassilocal2016}, here we consider a scenario in which each student fluctuates with the heat bath at a given inverse temperature $\beta$ and at fixed interaction strengths between students, $\gamma$, and we want to characterize whether and how the different operating regimes of the binary perceptron change when we consider multiple replicas of the same model with an explicit coupling.
+We consider a scenario where each student fluctuates with a heat bath at a given $\beta$ and a fixed interaction strength between students, $\gamma$.
+We seek to characterize whether and how the different operating regimes of the binary perceptron change when considering multiple interacting replicas.
 In other words, our goal is to understand and model how the collective or cooperative learning of multiple students differs at a fundamental level from that of a single student.